OctopusDeploy/blog/blog/2020-07/farmer-and-octopus-deploy/index.md

 > Farmer is an open source, free to use .NET domain-specific-language (DSL) for rapidly generating non-complex Azure Resource Manager (ARM) templates.

 To use Farmer, you create a [Farmer Template](https://compositionalit.github.io/farmer/quickstarts/template/).
-These are .NET Core applications which reference Farmer via a [NuGet package](https://www.nuget.org/packages/Farmer/), and they define your Azure resources that you wish to create.
+These are .NET Core applications that reference Farmer via a [NuGet package](https://www.nuget.org/packages/Farmer/), and they define your Azure resources that you wish to create.

 ## Why is Farmer needed?

-Rather than repeating whats already there, I’d encourage you to read the [About](https://compositionalit.github.io/farmer/about/) section of the Farmer documentation for more details about the motivations to create a DSL for ARM templates.
+Rather than repeating what is already there, I’d encourage you to read the [About](https://compositionalit.github.io/farmer/about/) section of the Farmer documentation for more details about the motivations to create a DSL for ARM templates.

 For me, the highlights are: